matthewarcus/xrshader/README.md

 ```
 * Alpha blending.
 In AR mode, the framework uses alpha blending to
 combine the generated image with the real world image.
-* Selection events: selection events are detected by the javascript
+* Selection events.
+Selection events are detected by the javascript
 framework and are passed to the shader as the w component of the
 iMouse uniform.
-* Errors: generally, the code raises exceptions on errors, better
+* Errors.
+Generally, the code raises exceptions on errors, better
 reporting would be good.
 Debugging is easier with the emulator &
 making use of the Javascript console.